From LTL to COCOA without Detours: Translating LDL into COCOA

-\begin{theorem} Procedure $\dagger$ constructs the COCOA $(\mc A^1,\ldots,\mc A^k)$ from an LDL formula or a weak alternating automaton in $\twoexp$ time, where $n$ is the size of the formula when the input is a formula otherwise it is the number of states in the automaton. \end{theorem}
+\begin{theorem} Procedure \textsc{LDLtoCOCOA} constructs the COCOA $(\mc A^1,\ldots,\mc A^k)$ from either an LDL formula or a weak alternating automaton in time $\twoexp\!$, where $n$ is the size of the formula when the input is a formula and otherwise it is the number of automaton states. \end{theorem}

-\begin{proof} The correctness of the constructed COCOA (that the computed HD-NCWs indeed reprsenent the COCOA levels) follows from correctness of each individual step.
-We now look into the complexity claim.

-Constructing $\mc A$ (in case the input is a formula), $\mc M$, the obligation graphs, and $\mc F^0$ can be done within a doubly-exponential bound.
-We now compute a complexity of constructing all other levels.

-We rely on the following claim.
-Claim: There are constants $t$ and $s$ such that for every weak alternating automaton $\mc A$ with $n$ states and for all $\ell \in \{1,\ldots,k\}$: the steps (a)-(c) take no more than $2^{2^{tn}}$ time and yield a minimized DFW $\mc F^\ell$ of size no more than $2^{2^{sn}}$.
-We obtain a $\twoexp$ overall complexity thanks to the following facts: (1) the bounds in the claim hold uniformly for every $\ell$, (2) the steps (d) and (e) take time polynomial in their inputs, and (3) the number of levels is in $\oneexp$ (Fact~\ref{fact:cocoa-nof-levels}).

-We now prove the claim.
-The part about the size of $\mc F^\ell$ follows from Corollary~\ref{cor:size-of-Fl}.
-The proof of the time complexity is by induction on $\ell$ starting from $\ell=0$.

-The base case $\ell=0$ is trivial: The DFW automaton $\mc F^0$ by convention accepts the universal language, it can have the structure of the SLTM $\mc M$, so its construction takes time linear in the input size.
-The minimization step (c) takes polynomial time in the input size (Fact~\ref{fact:DFW-minimization}).
-Let $2^{2^{t_0n}}$ be the resulting complexity upper bound for steps (a)-(c) for $\ell=0$.

-The induction case: Suppose the time complexity bound holds for $\ell-1$.
-By Lemma~\ref{lem:Fl-size}, the automaton $\mc F^\ell$ can be constructed in steps (a) and (b) within time complexity that is polynomial in $m=|Q^\ellmo|^2 \cdot 2^{|V|} \cdot |V|$.
-Since $|Q^\ellmo| \leq 2^{2^{sn}}$ and $|V|$ is linearly exponential in $n$, the construction time is bounded by $2^{2^{t_3 n}}$ for some constant $t_3$.
-We add polynomial complexity of the minimization step (c), let $2^{2^{t_4 n}}$ be the resulting overall complexity of steps (a)-(c) for $\ell$.
-Note that it is independent of the value of $\ell$.